Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Methodology

-\paragraph{Reparameter Tuning.} Reparameter tuning methods also introduce new learnable parameters during the training stage, while these parameters can be integrated into the original PVMs through reparameterization during the inference phase.
-LoRA~\cite{hu2021lora} is a prominent example, where trainable low-rank matrices are injected into Transformer layers to approximate updates to the weights.
-For a pre-trained weight matrix $W_{\ell}$, LoRA represents its update with a low-rank decomposition:
+Reparameterization tuning methods introduce new learnable parameters during training, which are later integrated into the original PVMs by reparameterization during inference.
+This allows for efficient fine-tuning without permanently altering the original model structure.
+LoRA~\cite{hu2021lora} injects trainable low-rank matrices into transformer layers to approximate updates to the weights, as shown in Figure~\ref{fig:method}{(f)}.
+For a pre-trained weight matrix $W_{\ell}$, LoRA represents its update using a low-rank decomposition as follows:

 where $B$ and $A$ are trainable parameters.
-Generally, LoRA updates the query and value projection matrices in multi-head attention.
-Since then, there has been plenty of following research in this area.
-KronA~\cite{edalati2022krona} shares structural similarities with LoRA but differs in replacing LoRA's low-rank decomposition with Kronecker product decomposition, expressed as $\bigtriangleup W = B\otimes A$.
-This modification enhances computational efficiency and reduces the number of required floating-point operations (FLOPs).
-Building on these concepts, KAdaptation~\cite{he2023parameter} decomposes update weights through a sum of $n$ Kronecker products between shared slow weights $A_i$ and independent fast weights $B_i$. and it further takes an additional step by decomposing $B_i$ into the product of two low-rank matrices $u_i$ and $v_i$: \begin{small}
+Typically, LoRA modifies the query and value projection matrices in multi-head attention.
+LoRA has been widely used in various visual tasks, such as image generation~\cite{huang2024context,wu2024difflora}, object tracking~\cite{lin2024tracking}, and continual learning~\cite{wei2024online}, etc. Furthermore, a growing body of follow-up research aims to refine and extend the capabilities of LoRA.
+KronA~\cite{edalati2022krona} shares structural similarities with LoRA, but replaces the low-rank decomposition with a Kronecker product decomposition, expressed as $\Delta W = B \otimes A$.
+This adjustment improves computational efficiency and significantly reduces the number of required floating-point operations (FLOPs).
+Building on these advancements, KAdaptation~\cite{he2023parameter} further generalizes weight updates by decomposing them into a sum of $n$ Kronecker products between shared slow weights $A_i$ and independent fast weights $B_i$.
+Additionally, it introduces a second-level decomposition by factorizing $B_i$ into the product of two low-rank matrices, $u_i$ and $v_i$:

+Consequently, this reduction in trainable parameters significantly enhances the efficiency of model adaptation.
+Extending this concept further, FacT~\cite{jie2023fact} introduces a framework for tensorization-decomposition, where the weights of PVMs are tensorized into a unified 3D tensor and their increments are decomposed into lightweight factors.
+This innovative approach provides an efficient mechanism for storing weight updates, thereby offering a novel paradigm for managing PVM parameters.
+Building on the foundation of FacT, EFFT~\cite{chen2023aggregate} focuses on minimizing redundancies both within and between layers, while maintaining computational efficiency without introducing additional latency.